 Fumes: we know that men exposed to chemicals or fumes at their work place have lower sperm counts and poorer morphology.
 Try and limit exposure at work and at home.

-Varicocele and anti-sperm antibodies: some studies in China have shown a possible beneficial effect of acupuncture and Chinese herbs in improving sperm quality in both these conditions.
+Varicocele and anti-sperm antibodies: some studies have shown a possible beneficial effect of acupuncture and Chinese herbs in improving sperm quality in both these conditions.